nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

       Using memory dumps in digital forensics to reconstruct events, recover data, and analyze user and system interactions.

    Forensic Image
-      A digital representation of data from a device, used for analysis in digital forensics.

-   Forensic image
-      A digital copy of a device’s storage, used for the purpose of forensic investigation.

-   Forensic Image
-      A digital snapshot or copy of a storage device, preserving both the structure and content.
-It’s crucial for digital forensic investigations.
+      A digital representation, snapshot, or copy of a storage device or data from a device.
+It preserves both the structure and content and is used for the purpose of analysis and investigation in digital forensics.
+Crucial for digital forensic investigations.

-   Forensic Image
-      A digital snapshot or copy of a storage device, preserving both the structure and content.

-   Forensic Image
-      A digital snapshot or representation of data, often used for forensic investigations.

    Forensic SSH Server Redirection
       A method used by ForensicVM to safely access Windows shared folders over the internet via a reverse SSH connection.